yonocruzhj/TCS-Tasks/README.md

 <h1>Tata Consulting Services: Identity Access Management Tasks</h1>

 <h2>Description</h2>
 This repository is a list of tasks given by Tata Consulting Services (TCS) to strengthen security posture for companies via Identity Access Management (IAM).
-Such tasks include creating an IAM strategy assessment and checklist
+Such tasks include creating an IAM strategy assessment and checklist, creating custom IAM solutions, and integrating the IAM solution with the current IT infrastructure of TechCorps.
 <br />